Ben435/learning-hotwire/README.md

 * Its just server rendered templates, with a bunch of fixes
     * Still ties your frontend to your backend BFF
     * Still got issues maintaining state between navigations
-    * Still hard to do lots of complex stuff (eg: extensive form validation, widgets that stay independent of user journey)
+    * Still hard to do complex stuff (eg: extensive form validation, widgets that stay independent of user journey, highly dynamic components)

+**Verdict**

 Had a chat with others, had a think, I think its good: